-Our financial statements were prepared on the assumption that we will continue as a going concern.
-At December 31, 2007, we reported that we had incurred substantial net losses for the years ended December 31, 2007 and 2006 and that we had not commenced operations to have a revenue stream.
+Our audited financial statements were prepared on the assumption that we will continue as a going concern.
+At December 31, 2007, we reported that we had incurred substantial net losses for the years ended December 31, 2007 and 2006.
+We also have had substantial losses for the nine months ended September 30, 2008 and we have not commenced operations to have a revenue stream.
 These factors raised substantial doubt about our ability to continue as a going concern at that time.
-However, during the eight months ended August 31, 2008, we raised over \$10.4 million in cash with approximately \$10.2 million or almost 99% raised through a private placement of units consisting of common stock and warrants with one group of investors.
-With this additional capital and projected operating expenses, inventory purchases and capital expenditures over the next 12 months, our management considers the facts and circumstances which raised substantial doubt about our ability to continue as going concern to be alleviated.
-We estimate that our current cash reserves will be sufficient to permit us to continue our current level of operations for the next 24 months using June 30, 2008 as the start date.
-However, we plan to increase sales and marketing efforts, research and development, and administrative expenses relating to our business in 2008 and 2009.
+However, during the nine months ended September 30, 2008, we raised over \$11 million in cash through a private placement of shares of common stock.
+With this additional capital and projected cash flow expenditures over the next 12 months, our management considers the facts and circumstances which raised substantial doubt about our ability to continue as going concern to be alleviated.
+We estimate that our current cash reserves will be sufficient to permit us to continue our anticipated level of operations until December 31, 2009.
+However, we plan to increase sales and marketing efforts, research and development, and administrative expenses relating to our business in 2009.
 We intend to use these reserves, as well as other funding resources, in the event they shall be available on commercially reasonable terms, to fund these activities and other activities described herein, although we can provide no assurance that these additional funds will be available in the amounts or at the times we may require.
 Furthermore, our ability to develop other applications of our technology will require the infusion of even larger amounts of capital than we currently possess.
-If we use some of our current funds for new research applications, then our estimate of 24 months will be reduced.
 See "Risk Factors-We will need additional capital in order to satisfy our business objectives."